Durinder/Fillit/README.md

 Input is 1-26 tetris pieces, where each one is a 4x4 box in which '#' is part of a tetris piece and '.' is empty space.
 Pieces are separated by a single newline.

-Example of a valid input below:
+Example of a valid input:

 "####
 ....
 ....